 If you can live without A/C that’s fine, if not, try a few window units to get you by until your budget/plan allows adding a new system.

 Source – GIPHY.com

-4. WINDOWS/DOORS – Again, the objective is to seal up the entire house envelope from the elements.
+Again, the objective is to seal up the entire house envelope from the elements.
 Windows and doors play an important part of securing the house from theft and energy loss.
 Assess all windows and doors for proper function and air sealing.
 If glass panes are broken replace them.
 If windows and doors are leaking, seal them up temporarily until a permanent fix is available – per your final house rehab plan.
-For more tips on air sealing, see my previous posts: Air Sealing – PART 1 and PART 2 .
+For more tips on air sealing, see my previous technical blogs on: Air Sealing – PART 1 and PART 2 .

 - Ok, now that the house is safe and secure, based on the house inspection report, you want to sit down and prioritize all the issues/items by category.
-Refer back to last week if needed:
+Refer back to our HOME INSPECTION REPORT BLOG if needed:

 - Major Concerns

 - Now expand your plan, based on the inspection report AND your long-term plans for the house, to come up with a FINAL scope of work and timeline -per available funding.

 - Don’t Panic: This plan will be amended many times along the way, so don’t worry!